lryforeal/lryforeal.github.io/index.md

 ## 📰 News

-* **[Nov 2025]** I attended the **7th International Conference in Distributed Artificial Intelligence (DAI)** at King's College London, UK.
-I presented our accepted paper, "**ARAC: Adaptive Regularized Multi-Agent Soft Actor-Critic in Graph-Structured Adversarial Games**" (Nov 24), and organized the workshop "**LLMs in Games: Reasoning, Strategy, and Distributed Intelligence**" (Nov 21).
+* **[Nov 2025]** I attended the **7th International Conference in Distributed Artificial Intelligence (DAI 2025)** at King's College London, UK.
+I made an oral presentation for our accepted paper, "**ARAC: Adaptive Regularized Multi-Agent Soft Actor-Critic in Graph-Structured Adversarial Games**" (Nov 24), and organized the workshop "**LLMs in Games: Reasoning, Strategy, and Distributed Intelligence**" (Nov 21).
 I also gave a talk on "**Divergence-Regularized Reinforcement Learning for Equilibrium Policies in Adversarial Games**" during the workshop.

 * **[Sep 2025]** Our paper "**Equilibrium Policy Generalization: A Reinforcement Learning Framework for Cross-Graph Zero-Shot Generalization in Pursuit-Evasion Games**" was accepted to **NeurIPS 2025**!